Skip to main content

 7. LivePerson

 Best fit.
-Enterprise contact centers — telecom, financial services, BFSI — consolidating digital messaging across a large agent footprint who can fund a multi-quarter implementation.
+Enterprise contact centers — telecom, financial services, BFSI — consolidating digital messaging across a large agent footprint.

 8. Salesforce Service Cloud / Einstein